IN THIS ARTICLE

 - Android: navigate to settings > Network & Internet (or SIM cards, depending on the device) > Look for Calls, Preferred SIM for Calls, or Default SIM for Calls

-- Incorrect outgoing CallerID: If you are using Skype, Google Voice, or another third-party calling application, you'll need to make sure that the outgoing Caller ID matches the mobile number associated with your Spruce account.
+- Incorrect outgoing CallerID: If you are using Google Voice, or another third-party calling application, you'll need to make sure that the outgoing Caller ID matches the mobile number associated with your Spruce account.

 - Incorrect user credentials: Ensure you are logged into Spruce under your own account.
 Since the number on your Spruce account must match the number of the device you are using, if you are logged in under another user, you will not be able to place outgoing calls.